gmarmstrong/vim-muse/README.md

 ## Updating

-Use `:PlugUpdate vim-muse` to update to the latest release of `muse`, and use `:MuseUpdate` to update its dependencies.
+Use `:PlugUpdate vim-muse` to get the latest release, and use `:MuseUpdate` to update its dependencies.